EightBitBoy/hijacr/README.md

 ## When?
 The project is still very young and a release date cannot be specified.

+## Does Hijacr need contributors?
+Sure!
+Every line of code is welcome!

-## Libraries used for implementing Hijacr
+## What libraries are used for Hijacr?

 - [Butter Knife](https://github.com/JakeWharton/butterknife)
 - [EventBus](https://github.com/greenrobot/EventBus)